erlerobot/erle_gitbook_python/README.md

 This book is a **Python Programming Language** tutorial using [Erle board](http://erlerobot.com/). **Erle** is **a small-size Linux computer for making drones.**

-Throught this tutorial you will find examples and explanations of how to use Phyton's sintaxis, variables, fuctions...
-Definitely, you will learn to program in Phyton language.
+Throught this tutorial you will find examples and explanations of how to use Python's sintaxis, variables, fuctions...
+Definitely, you will learn to program in Python language.